 What is the mathematical background of the typical Math PhD admit?

-What are the minimum academic credentials required from international applicants to your Ph.D. programs?
+What are the minimum academic credentials required from foreign applicants to your Ph.D. programs?

 The exact description can be found on the Rackham Graduate School site here .
 Note that for applicants from the United Kingdom (excluding Scotland) we require the completion of a Bachelor’s (Honours) degree.
 For applicants from India, Rackham requires a Master's degree in all fields except engineering and technology.
 The Math program will, however, review applications from students enrolled in 3-year Mathematics programs at CMI (Chennai) and ISI (Kolkata/Bangalore).
 On a case by case basis, admission may be granted.